saagie/template_cicd/README.md

 In this repository, we have 4 Python jobs and 1 Bash job.
 For each python job, we have the source code inside `code`, and for the bash job, we only have the job configuration file: `/saagie/job/model_deployment.json`.
+In fact, we don't need to create a zip for bash job.